Weekly Share June 26th – July 2nd

 Summer Squash & Zucchini

-Broccoli or Fava Beans
+Broccoli or Yu Choy

 Escarole and Roasted Broccoli Salad with Anchovy Dressing